Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL unguided - Optimized architecture.md

 #### Tasks to complete

--   Setup Traffic Manager to point to the Front-end Web App tier of the sample application.
+-   Setup Traffic Manager to point to the Front-end Web App tier of the sample application

 #### Exit criteria

--   A Traffic Manager has been created in the Azure Subscription within the North Central US region.
+-   A Traffic Manager has been created in the Azure Subscription within the North Central US region

 ### Task 2: Point Traffic Manager to External / Internet Load Balancer

 #### Tasks to complete

--   Configure the Traffic Manager to integrate with the External Load Balancer for the Front-end Web App tier.
+-   Configure the Traffic Manager to integrate with the External Load Balancer for the Front-end Web App tier

 #### Exit criteria

--   Have a Traffic Manager endpoint that can be used to access the Front-end Web App tier configured through the existing External Load Balancer.
+-   Have a Traffic Manager endpoint that can be used to access the Front-end Web App tier configured through the existing External Load Balancer

 ## Exercise 3: Setup API Tier in Azure App Service